Metamathematics of Algorithmic Composition

-Before I proceed to look at this kind of production from a mathematical point of view, I will summarize what I have learned about the mathematical foundations:
+Before I present my conclusions, I will summarize what I have learned about the mathematical foundations:

-\begin{description} \item[Incomputability] The set of possible musical compositions (assuming that some pieces either last an infinitely long time, or that between any two pieces is a continuous path consisting of variations between the pieces) is recursively incomputable. \item[Universality] In spite of the incomputability of compositions, they are recursively enumerable, so it is possible to approximate any possible composition as closely as one likes. \item[Irreducibility] Compositional algorithms that have a strong analogy to Julia sets are computationally irreducible. \item[Opacity] Compositional algorithms based on machine learning are not only computationally irreducible, but also computationally opaque in that we have essentially no insight into the meaning of the steps followed by the LLM. \item[Mappability] Compositional algorithms are mappable.
-This ultimately is because the compositions can be ordered in some way, either as sets of scores, or as sets of generating parameters. \item[Intractability] Producing a useful map of some subset of compositions is very compute-intensive. \item[Hallucination] LLMs that are supposed to provide true or useful outputs sometimes just make stuff up.
-But this means that material generated by an LLM in response to a prompt cannot be trusted to be true or useful.
-It is necessary for a person, indeed an expert, to evaluate the material.
+\begin{description} \item[Uncomputability] The set of musical compositions that are possible \emph{in the abstract} is \emph{recursively uncomputable}. \item[Universality] In spite of the uncomputability of the set of all compositions, any \emph{physically possible} composition is \emph{recursively enumerable} or less. \item[Irreducibility] Most compositional algorithms are \emph{computationally irreducible}. \item[Intrinsic vs.\ Extrinsic] Algorithms based on musical primitives and transformations produce a larger proportion of musically acceptable results. \item[Opacity] Compositional algorithms based on AI are not only computationally irreducible, but also computationally opaque in that we have essentially no insight into the the steps followed by the LLM. \item[Mappability] Compositional algorithms are nevertheless always mappable.
+This ultimately is because sets of compositions can be ordered in some way by \emph{musical} criteria, while their corresponding generating parameters can be ordered lexically or numerically. \item[Intractability] Producing a useful parametric map of some subset of compositions is compute-intensive; applying complex rules to optimize a score can be in $\mathsf{PSPACE}$. \item[Hallucination] LLMs that are supposed to provide true or useful outputs sometimes just make stuff up.
+Hence material generated by an LLM in response to a prompt cannot be trusted.
+A person, indeed an expert, must evaluate the response.
 It is by no means clear at this time whether an expert equipped with a LLM is more productive for creative work than that same expert without the LLM. \item[Unoriginality] LLMs work by discovering high-dimensional correlations in large bodies of training data.
-This means that LLMs can select, summarize, and vary but they cannot generate an output that is not correlated with the training data.
+LLMs can select, summarize, and vary --- but cannot generate a response that is not correlated with the training data.
 In other words, there is a limit to their originality.
 However, it is by no means clear at this time whether that limit is well below, or well above, the creativity of experts in the field from which the training data was drawn. \end{description}

 I will now put forward some conjectures based on these foundations.